-- 1. There are two exams associated with the bachelor's degree programme: the propaedeutic exam and the final examination.
-An associate degree programme and a master's programme only require a final examination.
+- There are two exams associated with the bachelor's degree programme: the propaedeutic exam and the final examination.
 The final examination is passed when all study units associated with the degree programme have been completed.
 The propaedeutic examination is passed when all the study units belonging to the propaedeutic phase of the degree programme have been completed. - 2.
 The degree programme's Exam Board determines the result of an examination.
 Before determining the result, the Exam Board may, if the results of the relevant tests warrant it, conduct its own further investigation into the student's knowledge, understanding and skills.